 - The XIENCE Family of stents should be handled, placed, implanted, and removed according to the Instructions for Use.

-- Abrupt closure, Access site pain, hematoma, or hemorrhage, Acute myocardial infarction, Allergic reaction or hypersensitivity to contrast agent or cobalt, chromium, nickel, tungsten, acrylic and fluoropolymers; and drug reactions to antiplatelet drugs or contrast agent, Aneurysm, Arterial perforation and injury to the coronary artery, Arterial rupture, Arteriovenous fistula, Arrhythmias, atrial and ventricular, Bleeding complications, which may require transfusion, Cardiac tamponade, Coronary artery spasm, Coronary or stent embolism, Coronary or stent thrombosis, Death, Dissection of the coronary artery, Distal emboli (air, tissue or thrombotic), Emergent or non-emergent coronary artery bypass graft surgery, Fever, Hypotension and / or hypertension, Infection and pain at insertion site, Injury to the coronary artery, Ischemia (myocardial), Myocardial infarction (MI), Nausea and vomiting, Palpitations, Peripheral ischemia (due to vascular injury), Pseudoaneurysm, Renal Failure, Restenosis of the stented segment of the artery, Shock/pulmonary edema, Stroke / cerebrovascular accident (CVA), Total occlusion of coronary artery, Unstable or stable angina pectoris, Vascular complications including at the entry site which may require vessel repair, Vessel dissection
+- Abrupt closure, Access site pain, hematoma, or hemorrhage, Acute myocardial infarction, Allergic reaction or hypersensitivity to contrast agent or cobalt, chromium, nickel, tungsten, acrylic and fluoropolymers; and drug reactions to antiplatelet drugs or contrast agent, Aneurysm, Arterial perforation and injury to the coronary artery, Arterial rupture, Arteriovenous fistula, Arrhythmias, atrial and ventricular, Bleeding complications, which may require transfusion, Cardiac tamponade, Coronary artery spasm, Coronary or stent embolism, Coronary or stent thrombosis, Death, Dissection of the coronary artery, Distal emboli (air, tissue or thrombotic), Emergent or non-emergent coronary surgery, Fever, Hypotension and / or hypertension, Infection and pain at insertion site, Injury to the coronary artery, Ischemia (myocardial), Myocardial infarction (MI), Nausea and vomiting, Palpitations, Peripheral ischemia (due to vascular injury), Pseudoaneurysm, Renal Failure, Restenosis of the stented segment of the artery, Shock/pulmonary edema, Stroke / cerebrovascular accident (CVA), Total occlusion of coronary artery, Unstable or stable angina pectoris, Vascular complications including at the entry site which may require vessel repair, Vessel dissection

 Adverse events associated with daily oral administration of everolimus to organ transplant patients include but are not limited to:

-- Abdominal pain (including upper abdominal pain); Anemia; Angioedema; Anorexia; Asthenia; Constipation; Cough; Delayed wound healing/fluid accumulation; Diarrhea; Dyslipidemia (including hyperlipidemia and hypercholesterolemia); Dyspnea; Dysgeusia; Dyspepsia; Dysuria; Dry skin; Edema (peripheral); Epistaxis; Fatigue; Headache; Hematuria; Hyperglycemia (may include new onset of diabetes); Hyperlipidemia; Hyperkalemia; Hypertension; Hypokalemia; Hypomagnesemia; Hypophosphatemia; Increased serum creatinine; Infections and serious infections: bacterial, viral, fungal, and protozoal infections (may include herpes virus infection, polyoma virus infection which may be associated with BK virus associated nephropathy, and/or other opportunistic infections); Insomnia; Interaction with strong inhibitors and inducers of CY3PA4; Leukopenia; Lymphoma and other malignancies (including skin cancer); Male infertility (azospermia and/or oligospermia); Mucosal inflammation (including oral ulceration and oral mucositis); Nausea; Neutropenia; Non-infectious pneumonitis; Pain: extremity, incision site and procedural, and back; Proteinuria; Pruritus; Pyrexia; Rash; Stomatitis; Thrombocytopenia; Thrombotic microangiopathy (TMA)/Thrombotic thrombocytopenic purpura (TTP)/ Hemolytic uremic syndrome (HUS); Tremor; Urinary tract infection; Upper respiratory tract infection; Vomiting
+- Abdominal pain (including upper abdominal pain); Anemia; Angioedema; Anorexia; Asthenia; Constipation; Cough; Delayed wound healing/fluid accumulation; Diarrhea; Dyslipidemia (including hyperlipidemia and hypercholesterolemia); Dyspnea; Dysgeusia; Dyspepsia; Dysuria; Dry skin; Edema (peripheral); Epistaxis; Fatigue; Headache; Hematuria; Hyperglycemia (may include new onset of diabetes); Hyperlipidemia; Hyperkalemia; Hypertension; Hypokalemia; Hypomagnesemia; Hypophosphatemia; Increased serum creatinine; Infections and serious infections: bacterial, viral, fungal, and protozoal infections (may include herpes virus infection, polyoma virus infection which may be associated with BK virus associated nephropathy, and/or other opportunistic infections); Insomnia; Interaction with strong inhibitors and inducers of CY3PA4 or PgP; Leukopenia; Lymphoma and other malignancies (including skin cancer); Male infertility (azospermia and/or oligospermia); Mucosal inflammation (including oral ulceration and oral mucositis); Nausea; Neutropenia; Non-infectious pneumonitis; Pain: extremity, incision site and procedural, back, chest, and musculoskeletal; Proteinuria; Pruritus; Pyrexia; Rash; Stomatitis; Thrombocytopenia; Thrombotic microangiopathy (TMA)/Thrombotic thrombocytopenic purpura (TTP)/ Hemolytic uremic syndrome (HUS); Tremor; Urinary tract infection; Upper respiratory tract infection; Vomiting

 - Live vaccines should be avoided and close contact with those that have had live vaccines should be avoided.
 Fetal harm can occur when administered to a pregnant woman.
 There may be other potential adverse events that are unforeseen at this time.